Supplier of White spirit

-White spirit, also known as mineral spirits or mineral turpentine, is a versatile solvent primarily used in the painting and decorating industry.
-Derived from petroleum, it is a mixture of aliphatic, open-chain, or alicyclic C7 to C12 hydrocarbons.
-White spirit is colorless, has a mild odor, and is less volatile than other solvents, making it a popular choice for various applications.
+White spirit, mineral spirits, or turpentine represents a general-purpose organic solvent used chiefly in the painting and decorating trade.
+The chemical composition of white spirit includes a mixture of aliphatic, open-chain, or alicyclic C7 to C12 hydrocarbons derived from petroleum.
+White spirit is colorless, mild in odor, and less volatile compared to the above-mentioned solvents; therefore, it finds wider application in many processes.

 History of white spirit